 There are a number of variations in these types of laws, including whether the child must use the firearm, and whether the firearm must be loaded.
 The most significant variations are described below:

-a.
-States Imposing Criminal Liability for Allowing a Child to Gain Access: The broadest laws apply regardless of whether the child even gains possession of the firearm.
+The broadest laws apply regardless of whether the child even gains possession of the firearm.
 California, Massachusetts, Minnesota and the District of Columbia impose criminal liability in circumstances where a child may (Massachusetts) or is likely to (California, Minnesota, District of Columbia) gain access to a firearm.
-The laws in Hawaii,40 Maryland, New Jersey, and Texas apply whenever a child gains access to an improperly stored firearm.
-In these states, it is not necessary for the child to use the firearm or cause any injury.
+The laws in Hawaii,41 Maryland, New Jersey, and Texas apply whenever a child gains access to an improperly stored firearm.
+In these states, it is not necessary for the child to actually use the firearm or cause any injury.